Laoag: Language

+Religion

-Majority of ethnic population is Ilocano, whereas, the Aglipayan Church is the dominant religious affiliation, the rest are Iglesia ni Cristo, and other Protestant groups with some adherents.
+The Roman Catholic and the Aglipayan Church are the dominant religious affiliations.
+The rest of the existing religions in the city include the Iglesia ni Cristo, and other Protestant groups with a significant number of adherents.

 Economy

 Strategically located at the northern tip of the Northwestern Luzon Growth Quadrangle.
-It is within two hours of jet travel to any one of East Asia's economic tigers such as Hong Kong, Mainland China, Japan, South Korea, Singapore and Taiwan by way of the Laoag International Airport if direct routes are opened and established.
-Having critical infrastructure such as the Laoag International Airport at Gabu and the Currimao Port makes Laoag the port of entry of goods and services complemented by an extensive road and highway system that connects it to other cities.
-A banking system is also found in the city with a number of twenty-five different local, domestic, and foreign banks ready to serve any financial need.
+It is within hours of air travel to any one of East Asia's economic tigers such as Hong Kong, Mainland China, Japan, South Korea and Taiwan by way of the Laoag International Airport.

+A banking system is also found in the city with more than twenty different local, domestic, and foreign banks ready to serve any financial needs.